Thanks for the question!

 Each line of criteria in the events section are what the docs refer to as predicates.
 We have logical operators separating a field with a term.
 The last line of the event section is associating a field to placeholder variable that is also being used as a match variable in the match section.
 This example doesn't have regex or functions or lists but the same concepts apply, each of these lines of criteria are predicates.

-section, all predicates are regarded as and
+In the events section, all predicates are regarded as anded together by default.

 Notice that we don't have AND or OR separating these lines in the event section.
 This is based on the above statement.
 We can use parenthesis and then AND/OR are required inside of those parenthesis.